NCAR/geocat-comp/INSTALLATION.md

 - pytest
 - [GeoCAT-ncomp](http://github.com/NCAR/geocat-ncomp/)

 Note: [GeoCAT-ncomp](http://github.com/NCAR/geocat-ncomp/) dependency will install further dependencies for compiled language implementation.

 ### How to create a Conda environment for building GeoCAT-comp

-The GeoCAT-comp source code includes two Conda environment definition files in the `/build_envs` directory that can be used to create a development environment containing all of the packages required to build GeoCAT-comp.
+The GeoCAT-comp source code includes two Conda environment definition files in the `/build_envs` folder under the root directory that can be used to create a development environment containing all of the packages required to build GeoCAT-comp.
 The file `environment_Linux.yml` is intended to be used on Linux systems, while `environment_Darwin.yml` should be used on macOS.
 It is necessary to have separate `environment_*.yml` files because Linux and macOS use different C compilers, although the following commands should work on both Linux and macOS: